My house and I are ready for a simpler time.

 Starting in the fall I find myself slowly adding in layers of coziness–a few extra pillows, magnolia leaves, an extra candle here and there and there, and by the time January rolls around, my surfaces are overflowing, and I kind of forget what my room truly looks like naked.

 January is my favorite time to quiet the house.
+But I find myself doing a version of this at the beginning of every season.

 A hushed, simple space is the best way to give your house a fresh start.
 Last year I KonMari-ed my way through a few rooms and loved it, but this year, I needed a quick fix.